Dualla, County Tipperary

 (There is a local 'Big House' known as Dually and the settlement is marked as Dually on roadmaps.
-However all local signage refers to the place as Dualla; as do the Local Council and residents - see thumbnail).
+However all local signage refers to the place as Dualla; as do the local council and residents).

 Sport

-The local GAA team is Boherlahen–Dualla GAA.
+The local GAA team is Boherlahan–Dualla GAA.

-Dualla Show
+Events

-The village is host to the Dualla Show, a large agricultural event hosted every August.
-The show attracts thousands of visitors and is home to one of the country's most notable tractor-pulling contests.
+The village hosts an annual agricultural event, the Dualla Show, every August.
+The show attracts thousands of visitors and includes a tractor-pulling contest.
 Another show held locally is the Dualla Thrashing.